 When you contact the school to tell us your child is self-isolating, please make sure you also confirm that you have IT facilities at home to give access to our online learning provision.
 If your child won’t be able to work online we can send you printed resources.

-On the first day of self-isolation, your child will be given work linked to [include summary] (our ‘Day 1 Pack).
+On the first day of self-isolation, your child will be given work linked to your child’s current learning in class.
 Other work will be available within 24 hours.

-Work will be set using [platform name and arrangements e.g to log on, include any relevant links]
+Work will be set using Class Dojo

-During the self-isolation period, you can contact their class teachers by [provide details] email.
+During the self-isolation period, you can contact their class teachers by email.

+Kynsa Class - Becky Curnow bcurnow@pendeen.cornwall.sch.uk

+Nessa Class – Suzanne Earley – searley@pendeen.cornwall.sch.uk

+Teyr Class – Bec Sedgeman – rsedgeman@pendeen.cornwall.sch.uk

+Peswara Class – Amanda Taylor – ataylor@pendeen.cornwall.sch.uk

 What additional support can my child access if they have special educational needs?

-If your child has special educational needs then our SEND team will be in contact to make sure that your child can access the work and has the support they need whilst they are self-isolating.
-Parents with questions can contact [name and role]
+If your child has special educational needs then our SENDCO Chris Wilson will be in contact to make sure that your child can access the work and has the support they need whilst they are self-isolating.
+Parents with questions can contact Chris Wilson via head@pendeen.cornwall.sch.uk or on 01736 788583

 What other support can the school provide?

-If you have concerns about your child’s welfare or well-being whilst they are self-isolating then parents should contact either their class teacher for advice or our Safeguarding lead [name].
+If you have concerns about your child’s welfare or well-being whilst they are self-isolating then parents should contact either their class teacher for advice or our Safeguarding lead Chris Wilson, and Deputies Amanda Taylor and Becky Curnow

 We hope that this guide helps to answer parents’ questions and that your child is soon recovered and well enough to attend school.
 Please don’t hesitate to contact us if we can be of any further help or provide any additional support.